How To Get More App Installs

-- Find the top blogs that are doing comparisons in your niche: [similar app] + review or [similar app 1 vs. similar app 2]
+- Find the top blogs that are making comparisons in your niche: [similar app] + review or [similar app one vs. similar app 2]

 - Offer them free use of your app in exchange for an honest and in-depth on their blog.

 You can even adapt the same pitch from above to get their attention and increase your chances of success.